-Anglo-Saxon culture of Britain.
+The present generation of the Boaltent family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Lancashire and Yorkshire, where they derived their name from any of several places named Boulton or Bolton.
 The name literally means district characterized by bends from the Old English words boga and land.
-CITATION[CLOSE]

 Early Origins of the Boaltent family